 Background: Loose-leaf Mohrig Lab Manual, page 7 through the first paragraph on page 9.
-The reaction is discussed in section 16.11 of Bruice, starting on page 746.
+The reaction is the first one discussed in section 21.11, starting on page 1015.
 There is some information on salicylic acid here.

-Techniques book: Background and Safety Information in Chapters 1-4; Measurements-Chapter 5; Heating-Chapter 6; Microscale reflux-Section 7.1, with apparatus in Fig 7.1b; Filtration-Chapter 10, and Fig. 10.7a,; Recrystallization-Chapter 15 with miniscale procedure in section 15.2.
-Melting points-Chapter 14; Carbon NMR-sections 22.1-22.2, 22.4.
-The Techniques book sections given in the Loose-leaf Mohrig Lab Manual are for a previous edition of the Techniques book.
+Techniques book: Background and Safety Information in Chapters 1-4, including the Essays starting on page 1 (Role of Lab) and page 41 (Carrying out Reactions); Measurements-Chapter 5; Heating-Chapter 6; Microscale reflux-Section 7.1, with apparatus in Fig 7.1b; Filtration-Chapter 9, and Fig. 9.7a (left),; Changing Solubility with Acid-Base Chemistry (section 10.2); Recrystallization-Chapter 15 with miniscale procedure in section 15.5.
+Melting points-Chapter 14; Carbon NMR-sections 23.1 and 23.2.
+(The Techniques book sections given in the Loose-leaf Mohrig Lab Manual are for a previous edition of the Techniques book.)

-Techniques (other sources): The CU Bolder site has pictorial guides for filtration, recrystallization, melting point determination, equipment, and taking NMR spectra.
+Techniques (online): The webpage associated with the Techniques book has videos on Handling of Waste, Greasing Ground Glass Joints, Refluxing, Vacuum Filtration, Packing a Melting Point Tube, Recrystallization, and How to Prepare an NMR Sample, listed in order of the Technique book chapters.
+The CU Bolder site has pictorial guides for filtration, recrystallization, melting point determination, equipment, and taking NMR spectra.
 There is a link to the Mel-Temp heating curves under OChem Lab Information to the left.
 There are videos in OChem.com (in the In the Lab section) on reflux, filtration, recrystallization and melting point determination, but it is impossible to link directly to the individual videos.

-Notebook Preparation: Since this is a preparation, or synthesis, lab you must have a reaction equation with structures in your notebook for both the conversion of methyl salicylate to the dianion of salicylic acid and for the conversion of the dianion to salicylic acid (see the middle of page 8 of the lab).
+Notebook Preparation: Since this is a preparation, or synthesis, lab you must have a reaction equation with structures in your notebook for both the conversion of methyl salicylate to the dianion of salicylic acid and for the conversion of the dianion to salicylic acid (see the middle of page 8 of the loose-leaf pages).
 You need appropriate physical and hazard data for all of the substances used in the lab: everything in the box on page 9 plus salicylic acid.
-Please don't copy the purpose on page 7; not only does this constitute plagiarism, but it's fairly bad for this particular lab.
+Please don't copy the purpose on page 7; not only does this constitute plagiarism, but it's a fairly bad example of one.
 This lab is the one used for the synthesis Lab Notebook Sample.

 - We will do the microscale version.
 We will analyze the product by NMR, not by IR, so you may leave out references to IR in your procedure.
 You need not write down any procedure for the NMR analysis in advance.

-- You may use either the 5-mL pear-shaped flask or the 10-mL round-bottomed flask.
+- You may use either the 5-mL pear-shaped flask, the large conical vial, or the 10-mL round-bottomed flask.
 Make sure that your reaction vessel and condenser fit together before you put anything in them.
 If there is a problem, use a different flask or vial (the fit issue is with some of the vials, not the condensers).
-The flask and condenser connect via a threaded cap and o-ring: see diagram in figure 4.7 in the Techniques book.
+The flask and condenser connect via a threaded cap and o-ring: see diagram in figure 4.8 (page 49) in the Techniques book.
 When this is done correctly, the two glassware pieces are screwed together and don't have to be clamped or secured individually..

 - Use stopcock grease on the connection between the flask and condenser.
 It is necessary for this reaction because one of the reactants is a strong base that can etch the glass and fuse the two pieces together ($$$).

 - Don't rely on the volume of methyl salicylate to determine an accurate mass.
 You need to weigh it.
 Really.
-Volumetric pipets don't do a great job of measuring small amounts of organic liquids.
-Proceed as follows: weigh the reaction flask resting in the smallest beaker you have (flasks don't sit well on their own) so you have the mass of flask plus beaker, tare it if you want, remove it from the balance pan, add the 0.20 mL of reagent, place it back on the balance pan, and determine the weight.
-Don't worry if it's not exactly 230 mg (0.230 g); within 10% is OK.
-You can measure the 0.20 mL using the method shown on page 46 of the Techniques book (Figure 5.8, but using a 1-cc syringe) or add a couple of drops to the tared flask, reweigh, and then add more as needed to bring it to the correct mass.
+The syringe and pipete method for measuring liquids (figure 5.8, page 60) is reasonably accurate, but not ideal for a limiting reagent.
+Volumetric pipets are often worse.
+Thus, proceed as follows: weigh the reaction flask resting in the smallest beaker you have (flasks don't sit well on their own) so you have the mass of flask plus beaker, tare it if you want, remove it from the balance pan, add 0.20 mL of reagent (*), place it back on the balance pan, and determine the weight.
+Don't worry if it's not exactly 230 mg (0.230 g); within 10% is OK. (*)Measure the 0.20 mL using the syringe and pipete method with a 1-cc syringe or add a couple of drops to the tared flask, reweigh, and then add more as needed to bring it to the correct mass.
 It is critical to weigh the salicylic acid into the reaction flask, as opposed to in another container and then transferring it: the amount is tiny and much of it will be left behind in the first container.